 (*) Halloween, or Hallowe’en is a contraction of All Hallows’ Evening).
 Also known as Allhalloween, All Hallows’ Eve, or All Saints’ Eve… It’s a celebration we observe in a number of countries on Oct.
 31. In other words, during the eve of the Western Christian feast of All Hallows’ Day.

 The word “Halloween” or “Hallowe’en” dates to about 1745 and is of Christian origin.
 The word “Hallowe’en” means “hallowed evening” or “holy evening”.
 It comes from a Scottish term for All Hallows’ Eve (the evening before All Hallows’ Day).
-In Scots, the word “eve” is even, and this is contracted to “e’en” or “een”.
+In Scots, the word “eve” is even, and is contracted to “e’en” or “een”.
 Over time, (All) Hallow(s) E(v)en evolved into Hallowe’en.
-Although the phrase “All Hallows'”, found in Old English “All Hallows’ Eve” is itself not seen until 1556 (* Wikipedia).
+Although the phrase “All Hallows'”, as we find it in Old English (“All Hallows’ Eve”) has itself not appeared until 1556 (* Wikipedia).

 With thanks to Disco Soul Gold head Gary Van den Bussche for sharing the duties.
 Wishing you all a happy Halloween!

 The first Hip-Hop album to chart in the U.S. top 40, ‘Escape’ heavily contributed to the group’s rising to fame during the following years.